NAICNO/Jobanalyzer/code/sonalyze/doc/STALE.md

 `--sysinfo`

-  The data are JSON data coming from `sonar sysinfo`, identifying one particular system, one record exactly.
+  The data are old-format JSON sysinfo data coming from `sonar sysinfo`, identifying one particular system, one record exactly.

 `--slurm-sacct`